brendangregg/perf-tools/README.md

 Many of these tools employ workarounds so that functionality is possible on existing Linux kernels.
 Because of this, many tools have caveats (see man pages), and their implementation should be considered a placeholder until future kernel features, or new tracing subsystems, are added.

 These are intended for Linux 3.2 and newer kernels.
-For Linux 2.6.x, see warnings.
+For Linux 2.6.x, see Warnings.

 ## Presentation